 - Lane Placement - We have all learned when riding a motorcycle not to ride down the center of the lane because that is where all the oil is left from passing cars.
 When pulling a trailer you don't have much of a choice but to keep the bike near the center of the lane to ensure the trailer is fully in the lane.
 I try to ride just left of the center of the lane using my rear view mirror to see that the left trailer tire is right where a car tire would be in the lane.

 - Stopping - Your trailer most likely does not have its own brakes and since it is behind you it will 'push' on the motorcycle as you stop.
-Stopping with a trailer behind your motorcycle should always be done in a slow even manor remembering to allow for more stopping distance.
+Stopping with a trailer behind your motorcycle should always be done in a slow even manor remembering to allow for more stopping distance than normal.
 If you do need to emergency brake try to keep you motorcycle as straight as possible.
 Tip: When you first get your trailer hitched to your motorcycle go to a safe area like an empty parking lot and practice braking.
 Start our slowly and move up to faster speeds with more aggressive braking.

 - Parking - When parking try you best to find a pull through spot so you do not need to back up with your trailer.
 Also try to avoid heading into parking lots or down isles they may force you to backup or turn around to get out.
 However with a little practice you will find you can guide you trailer pretty well while pushing the motorcycle back.
 I have gotten pretty good at backing out of, and even into, parking spots.

-- Remember Your Trailer is Back There - If all is set up correctly after you have pulled a trailer behind your motorcycle for a while it will become fairly natural and your motorcycle will not fell all that much different when the trailer is back there.
+- Remember Your Trailer is Back There - If all is set up correctly you will find after you have pulled a trailer behind your motorcycle for a while it will become fairly natural and your motorcycle will not feel all that much different when the trailer is back there.
 That is good for riding with confidence; however that can cause problems if you forget to allow more stopping room or take a turn to inside and drag your trailer over a curb or off the road.

 Follow these tips and you should be able to load up all your stuff and have a safe ride!